contanpe/PSCI/Theory Paper.md

 This is essentially the rate at which the Universe "regenerates".
 This is EXTREMELY fast.

+Interestingly, this is what happens if you plot a tangent in desmos and define the number of rotations as τ:

 **Grandfather Paradox**:
 g_{μν} = diag(-τ², ɸ², ɸ², ɸ²) → Time’s irreversibility enforced by Φ≠e symmetry.